fatalfeel/proton_cm_open/README.md

 (b.)
 In Win32

-Because ogles1 and ogles2 use different libEGL.dll.
+Ogles1 and ogles2 are using different libEGL.dll.

-copy correct dlls from shared/dep32 to [projname]/bin,
+Please copy correct dlls from shared/dep32 to [projname]/bin.

 [projname]/bin/update_OGLES[x].bat will help you do it.

-Some texture mapping black in win32 is ogles2 simulator's problem.
+Some texture black in ogles2 is simulator's problem.

 4.
 When debug NDK c++ on Android, please set